Eurocc-Italy/dl_tui/README.md

-# dlaas-tui
+# dl-tui

-This is the user guide for Cineca's Data Lake as a Service Text User Interface (`dlaas-tui`) Python library.
+This is the user guide for Cineca's Data Lake as a Service Text User Interface (`dl-tui`) Python library.
 This TUI is used to run queries and processing scripts on the Data Lake files, as well as interacting with the API server administering the Data Lake infrastructure.

 ## Data Lake as a Service